Spain: Prehistory and Iberian peoples

 Archaeological research at Atapuerca indicates the Iberian Peninsula was populated by hominids 1.3 million years ago.
+The Iberian Peninsula was one of the last regions of Europe where Neanderthals persisted during the expansion of modern humans, with Neanderthal populations surviving in parts of Iberia until around 40,000 years ago.

-Modern humans first arrived in Iberia from the north on foot about 35,000 years ago.
-The best-known artefacts of these prehistoric human settlements are the paintings in the Altamira cave of Cantabria in northern Iberia, which were created from 35,600 to 13,500 BCE by Cro-Magnon.
+Modern humans had reached northern Iberia by around 42,000 years ago, as indicated by the appearance of the Aurignacian in the region.
+The best-known artefacts of these prehistoric human settlements are the paintings in the Altamira cave of Cantabria in northern Iberia, which were created from 35,600 to 13,500 BC by Cro-Magnon.
 Archaeological and genetic evidence suggests that the Iberian Peninsula acted as one of several major refugia from which northern Europe was repopulated following the end of the last ice age.
+Around 2500–2000 BC, the immigration of Bell Beaker-associated populations led to a major genetic replacement of earlier Neolithic populations in the Iberian Peninsula.